mobilipia/LIFX-Widget/README.md

 **Short story:** You'll need to hardcode a list of colours and lights in `SettingsPersistanceManager.swift`, `initHardCodedLights()` and `initHardCodedColours()`.
 The modifications made in the companion app will be reset upon launch.

 **Long story:** For some reason, when I archive my custom classes in the shared `NSUserDefaults` from the companion app, I can't unarchive it from the widget (and vice-versa), `NSKeyedUnarchiver.unarchiveObjectWithData()` crashes - the `NSData` is there, the keyed unarchiver just doesn't seem to understand it.
-Archiving and unarchiving in the same app work though...
+Archiving and unarchiving in the same app works though...
 I don't know if I do it wrong, or if it's a beta-related issue, and I didn't have enough time to look into it yet.
 `initHardCoded{Lights,Colours}()` archives your custom lights and colours when you run either app, so the later calls to `NSKeyUnarchiver.unarchiveObjectWithData()` will be able to unarchive the data - since it has been archived on app launch.

 Also, debugging extension is a freaking pain in the ass.
 Sometimes, changes won't be applied when you build and run it.
 Sometimes, the widget's height is 0.
 Sometimes, the widget is removed and you'll need to add it again.